 Ginger (Zingiber officinale) is one the oldest cultivated plants currently in existence.
 Historians believe that ginger has been grown for more 5,000 years, ever since ancient Indians and Chinese discovered and used it as a tonic root to help treat a variety of ailments.
-Afterwards, the plant was introduced to the Western world when it was exported from India to the Roman Empire.1
+The plant was introduced to the Western world when it was exported from India to the Roman Empire.1

 Back then, ginger was considered to be an incredibly luxurious spice and was difficult to procure.
 During the 13th and 14th century A.D., however, Arab traders planted ginger roots throughout their voyage in Africa, causing the plant to spread and prices to go down.
-Today, ginger can be purchased easily almost anywhere compared to hundreds of years ago, where the price for a single pound of it was equivalent to a single live sheep!
+Today, ginger can be purchased easily almost anywhere compared to hundreds of years ago, where the price for a single pound of it was equivalent to a single live sheep!2

 What Is Ginger Tea and Why Should You Take It?

 One easy way of obtaining ginger’s advantages is making your own ginger root tea, and it is one of ginger’s most commonly prepared forms.
 In its simplest sense, ginger tea is made by boiling sliced ginger root in water.3

 Another method for making ginger tea is using powder or teabags bought online or from your local store.
 If this is your preferred method, make sure that the product you’re buying uses high-quality ingredients from a reputable company.
 But if you have the time and resources, I strongly suggest growing your own ginger roots because this approach is healthier and safer.

 The Potential Benefits of Ginger Tea Are Numerous

 What is ginger tea good for, anyway?
 Throughout history, it has been prescribed by healers and herbalists to help their patients alleviate a variety of conditions.
 Drinking it regularly may help:4